 In My Words: Let students pick a favorite part of the story.
 Then ask them to retell the story using their words.
 Encourage students to use drama, music, and art to further express themselves.
 Have students perform their retold scenes in front of the class.
-Monster faced in the book (he was too late to buy a Christmas tree).
+What Did Monster Do?: Discuss the challenge Monster faced in the book (he was too late to buy a Christmas tree).
 Ask students to write a paragraph describing how Monster responded to this challenge?
 They should explain how he felt and also his actions and solution.
 Then ask students to imagine an alternate solution to Monster's problem.
 Have them share their ideas with the class.